Skip to main content

 People of Note Game Cover

-People of Note is a single player tactical role playing game with a fantasy theme.
+People of Note is a single player tactical role playing game.
 It was developed by Iridium Studios and was released on April 7, 2026.
-It received very positive reviews from players.
+It received mostly positive reviews from critics and very positive reviews from players.

 In this turn-based RPG musical, join Cadence as she recruits an ensemble of musicians on her quest for stardom.
 Experience turn-based combat like never before, where each battle is a musical performance with evolving combat conditions and genre-bending mashup attacks